Improving Our Political System

 More favorites.
 Under construction.

 Right Angle Club 2012

 This ends the ninetieth year for the club operating under the name of the Right Angle Club of Philadelphia.
 Before that, and for an unknown period, it was known as the Philadelphia Chapter of the Exchange Club.

 Unwritten Constitutional Modification

 It is so difficult to amend the Constitution, we mostly don't do it.
 Our system is to have the Supreme Court migrate slowly through several small adjustments, watching the country respond.
 Occasionally we have imported new principles, sometimes not entirely wise ones, adopted without the same seasoning.

-BECAUSE otherwise everyone would plead ignorance, ignorance of the law has been dismissed as a defense for thousands of years.
-What, then, is the situation when the statute itself is accused ?
-Here, a group of citizens accuse the government of enacting vague laws, conceivably with the malicious intent to give government officers a free hand.
+BECAUSE otherwise, everyone would plead ignorance, ignorance of the law has been dismissed as a defense for thousands of years.
+What, then, is the situation when the statute itself is accused?
+Here, a group of citizens accuses the government of enacting vague laws, conceivably with the malicious intent to give government officers a free hand.
 Only the U.S. Supreme Court may decide Constitutional issues, and nine Justices are certainly inadequate to cope with a huge vagueness project.
 The Court must at least define a method for coping with imprecision.
 What is to be done with this?

 Is it really any longer true that ignorance of the law is no excuse?